mmoollllee/nuxt-starter-template/README.md

 ## Configuration

-This template is packed with some tools for a faster workflow.
+This template is already packed with some tools.

 ### General
 - `nuxt.config.js`